-• An agreed policy is in place regarding the use of removable media (e.g. memory sticks/ CDs/DVDs) by users on school devices. (see School Personal Data Policy Template in the appendix for further detail)
+• An agreed policy is in place regarding the use of removable media (eg memory sticks / CDs / DVDs) by users on school devices.

 • The school infrastructure and individual workstations are protected by up to date software to protect against malicious threats from viruses, worms, trojans etc.